ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

    same way.
 Each leg uploads the resulting `ecflow-<arch>.deb` as an `ecflow-debian-package-<image>-<arch>` artefact.

-2. The `dockerize` job, using the same matrix, downloads the packages of all architectures into the matching Dockerfile directory (`ecflow-server/`) and runs `create_ecflow_docker_image.sh` (Step 2 below) to create the Docker image from that directory's `Dockerfile` for `linux/amd64` and `linux/arm64` at once (the `arm64` image under QEMU emulation, which only installs the package), and to push it to
+2. The `dockerize-ecflow` job, using the same matrix, downloads the packages of all architectures into the matching Dockerfile directory (`ecflow-server/`) and runs `create_ecflow_docker_image.sh` (Step 2 below) to create the Docker image from that directory's `Dockerfile` for `linux/amd64` and `linux/arm64` at once (the `arm64` image under QEMU emulation, which only installs the package), and to push it to